 How can your congregation be a good employer during the COVID-19 outbreak?
 Caring for staff is an opportunity to model your values and spirit for the congregation, to demonstrate the kindness, creativity, and interdependence that these days ask of us.

 This page includes general information to help you support your staff during the pandemic.
-We are working on a separate page to respond to specific HR questions arising.
+See also Human Resources Questions about Virtual Operations.

 - New!
 Congregational Staffing and Finances for July and Beyond: an overview of our comprehensive memo.